 In 1946, French critic Nino Frank first used the term film noir, which is French for black or dark film, to describe a genre of Hollywood films.
 Before the film noir nomenclature was widely adopted in the 1970s, many classic films noir were referred to as melodramas.

 Whether film noir qualifies as a distinct genre is a matter of ongoing debate among motion picture scholars but one thing there’s no doubt about, the film noir look works great for intimate portraiture.

 If you’ve always wanted to be a femme fatale, this is your chance.
-If you’re interested in a sexy black & white film noir intimate portraiture session and schedule it any time during the last week of June—from June 24 to 29, 2019 the session will be free*; it’s a $295 value.
-In keeping with the genre, nudity is not required, although we can shoot that if you like, but cleavage is a big part of the femme fatale look.
+If you’re interested in a sexy film noir intimate portraiture session and are the first three women to schedule it during the first week of January—from January 4 to 9, 2020 the session will be free*; it’s a $295 value.
+In keeping with the genre, nudity is suggested but not required, although we can shoot that if you like, but cleavage is a big part of the femme fatale look.